 Ultimately, the more revenue the company generates, the more resources it can devote to helping people.

 “We have the opportunity to serve more people who are blind or visually impaired,” says Monteferrante.
-“And empower them to hold a job, raise a family, have a career, and continue to live the most productive and inspiring life they can.”
+“And help them along their path to living the most productive and fulfilling life they can.”

 We'll translate the most important information for your browsing, shopping, and communications.
 Our translations are provided for your convenience.
 The English version of business.amazon.com, including our Conditions of Use, is the definitive version.
 Learn more